lateef-taiwo/Deploy-Web-Solution-with-Wordpress-on-AWS/README.md

     Note: For Red hat, the usernanme is ec2-user while for Ubuntu the username is ubuntu.

- * check the vloumes created by typing `lsblk`.
+ * check the volumes created by typing `lsblk`.
 You will see that the 3 volumes are "xvdf" "xvdg" and "xvdh" of size 10GB each respectively as shown below.

     ![lsblk](./images/lsblk.png)